• Menu

 At 28 km long, it’s the longest uninterrupted seaside path in the world.
 It’s a scenic paradise full of lookout spots, street art, and cafes for walkers, joggers, and rollerbladers.

-The Stanley Park portion, in particular passing by Siwash Rock (a unique natural wonder) with an amazing view of Lions Gate Bridge is a necessity.
+The Stanley Park portion, in particular, passing by Siwash Rock (a unique natural wonder) with an amazing view of Lions Gate Bridge is a necessity.

-The Seawall will also take you through 4 major beaches, The West End, Yaletown, Olympic Village, and all the way around to the stadium district.
+The Seawall will also take you through 4 major beaches, the West End, Yaletown, Olympic Village, and all the way around to the stadium district.

 ⚠️ Think you wanna stay awhile?
 Check out my Vancouver 7 day itinerary.

-Some of my favourite things to do in summer at this urban oasis include the Bloedel Conservatory (a tropical rain forest and desert recreated in a geodesic dome), the foliage and flower at the Quarry Gardens, and lounging about Painter’s Corner to see local artists at work.
+Some of my favourite Vancouver summer activities at this urban oasis include the Bloedel Conservatory (a tropical rain forest and desert recreated in a geodesic dome), the foliage and flowers at the Quarry Gardens, and lounging about Painter’s Corner to see local artists at work.

 What to Do in Vancouver Summer FAQ